Information for patients, relatives and advocates

 The CUH Rapid Response Team is a team of senior nurses and doctors, who specialise in the care of the acutely unwell and deteriorating ward patient.
 The team also work closely with critical care units in the trust to support those discharge from critical care to the wards.

-When to use the Call 4 Concern service?
+When to use the Call For Concern service?

 When there is a noticeable change in the patient’s condition and you feel the healthcare team on the ward is not recognising your concern.

-A call can be made by the patient themselves or by any relative or loved one.
+A call can be made by the patient themselves or by any relative, friend, carer or advocate.

 How do I make the call?

 Call our number 07849701091 from any phone.
 If calling from hospital phone dial “9” first.
-Otherwise call Switchboard and ask for “Call 4 Concern”
+Otherwise call Switchboard and ask for “Call For Concern”

 Responding to your call